Safety Specialist Jobs in USA with Visa Sponsorship

 Can Safety Specialists get TN visa status?

-Safety Specialists don't have a dedicated TN category, but may qualify under related classifications like Engineer if they have an engineering degree and perform engineering-level safety work.
+Safety Specialists don't have a dedicated TN visa category, but may qualify under related classifications like Engineer if they have an engineering degree and perform engineering-level safety work.
 Environmental health specialists with relevant degrees might qualify under Scientist categories.
 The role must align closely with TN's specific degree and job duty requirements.

 What makes a safety role qualify as a specialty occupation?